Reclaimed Wood Flooring Production Process

 Straight Line Ripping

 Boards are straight line ripped to ensure both edges are straight and true.
 Our craftsman examines each board during this process to determine which surface is most desirable, and how wide a piece (or pieces) can be made from each board.

 Our standard widths are 2 1/4”, 3”, 4”, and 5”.
 This combination has proved to yield the best from our reclaimed material and results in a nicely varied “random” width look in an installed floor.
-Boards are milled to 3/4" thick with tongue and groove edges and end-matching.
+Boards are milled to 3/4" thick with tongue and groove edges.
 Relief grooves are cut on the underside.